Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Results and Discussion

-\Cref{fig:fig8} shows the temporal evolution of vertical drag force during sedimentation, revealing distinct transient dynamics.
-The particle exhibits an increase during the initial acceleration phase due to added mass effects.
-The drag forces reach steady-state values of \(F_\text{d} = (\rho_\text{p} - \rho_\text{f})V_\text{p}g \approx \SI{0.0226}{\newton}\) (small) and \(\SI{0.44}{\newton}\) (large), confirming force balance to within 5\%.
-Critically, both PMNs and spheres experience identical terminal drag forces since they have equal volumes and densities\textemdash the 29-33\% lower settling velocities of PMNs arise because their enhanced drag coefficients allow them to generate the required hydrodynamic resistance at reduced slip velocities.
+The use of the volume-equivalent projected area \(\pi d_\text{v}^2/4\) as the reference in the definition of \(C_\text{D}\) is a deliberate choice: it is orientation-invariant and enables direct comparison with volume-equivalent spheres, which is key to the settling analysis.
+The orientation-dependent contribution to drag is thus absorbed into the reported \(C_\text{D}^\text{PMN}\) values.
+For applications requiring orientation-resolved drag models, the instantaneous projected area must be tracked alongside particle angular dynamics, an approach that is beyond the scope of the present study but naturally accommodated within the resolved CFD-DEM framework. \Cref{fig:fig8} shows the temporal evolution of vertical drag force during sedimentation, revealing distinct transient dynamics.
+The drag force initially increases during particle acceleration as the relative fluid-particle velocity and unsteady inertial effects develop.
+The drag forces reach steady-state values of \(F_\text{d} = (\rho_\text{p} - \rho_\text{f})V_\text{p}g \approx \SI{0.023}{\newton}\) (small) and \(\SI{0.43}{\newton}\) (large), confirming force balance to within 5\%.
+Notably, the PMNs and spheres experience identical terminal drag forces since they have equal volumes and densities\textemdash the 27-29\% lower settling velocities of PMNs arise because their enhanced drag coefficients allow them to generate the required hydrodynamic resistance at reduced slip velocities.
 The sharp decrease in \(F_\text{d}\) after \(t \approx 2.8\) s for the small PMN indicates bottom contact, where wall reaction forces partially support the particle weight.